LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/course_evaluation.md

 #related_publications: einstein1956investigations, einstein1950meaning
 ---

-# Course Evaluations

 Below are some of the feedback and evaluations I have received from my students.
-These quotes reflect the impact of my teaching approach and the positive experiences students have had in my courses.

 <div class="quote-carousel">
   <div class="quote-slide">